Dynamic Matching Bandit For Two-Sided Online Markets: Introduction

-\textit{Centralized Two-sided Matching Market}.
-In practice, there usually exists a centralized platform helping agents to match with each other, which exhibits the same setting as our COMBO. \cite{liu2020competing} is one of the first work which considers the case that agents need to learn their preferences through bandit techniques in the centralized platform. \cite{jagadeesan2021learning} considers that both sides' preferences are represented by utility functions over contexts and allow money transfer.
-They optimize the total utility in the viewpoint of the platform, which is different from ours.
-We focus on minimizing the individual agent's regret and considering the case where there is no money transfer among agents.
-For example, monetary transfer is prohibited in the job application market.
-In a similar setting, \cite{cen2021regret} considers the case when both users and providers do not know their true preferences a priori and incorporate costs and money transfers among agents to faithfully model the competition among agents and discuss the fairness in the matching. \cite{min2022learn} considers the uncertain utility of matching two agents in the episodic reinforcement learning setting. \cite{li2023double} studied the two-sided matching market with complementary preference with quota constraints.
-However, none of the current work considers the case when preference is allowed to change due to dynamic contextual information.
+In practice, there usually exists a centralized platform helping agents to match with each other and one side preference is unknown.
+To tackle this problem in the bandit framework, researchers transform the matching objects into bandit notation and assume that one side of market participants can be represented as agents (preferences are unknown) and the other side participants of the market can be viewed as arms (preferences are known), and transform this problem into a bandit matching problem. \cite{liu2020competing, liu2021bandit} stand out as pioneering works that delve into scenarios where agents must acquire their preferences through bandit techniques within both centralized and decentralized platforms. \cite{jagadeesan2021learning} considers that both sides' preferences are represented by utility functions over contexts where the matching is accompanied by monetary transfers.
+Their objective is different from ours which is defined with respect to the subset instability. \cite{sankararaman2020dominate,sarkar2021bandit,dai2021learningA,kong2022thompson, maheshwari2022decentralized, li2023double} considered the bandit matching problem in either centralized or decentralized markets.
+However, these works do not consider the arms' dynamic contextual information and hence are not capable of tackling the dynamic matching problem. \cite{muthirayan2023competing, ghosh2024competing} explore the bandit matching model similar to DMP under the assumption of non-stationary mean matching scores, but with limited variability. \cite{cen2022regret} even considers the case when both users and providers do not know their true preferences a priori and incorporate costs and money transfers among agents to faithfully model the competition among agents and discuss the fairness in the matching.
+In addition, \cite{min2022learn} considers the uncertain utility of matching two agents in the episodic reinforcement learning setting.

-\textit{Decentralized Two-sided Matching Market.} The last related line of work considers decentralized platform when there is no central clearinghouse.
-Agents in the decentralized two-sided matching problem \citep{sankararaman2020dominate,vial2021robust,liu2021bandit,dai2021learningB,dai2021learningA} are allowed to collaborate.
-This is useful in applications like games.
-Because of this, methods and analysis tools are fundamentally different from those in the centralized problem.
-These decentralized works can not be directly applied to COMBO since COMBO uses a centralized platform.